-• Connect to the Internet later - If you're unable to connect to the Internet, that's OK.
+Connect to the Internet later - If you're unable to connect to the Internet, that's OK.
 You can skip this step and use the TV to watch broadcasts, play games, and watch DVDs.
 If you want to connect later, it's easy.
-We'll show you how in "Benefits of connecting" on page 20.
+We'll show you how in "Benefits of connecting" on page19.
+Connecting the TV enables you to choose from 1,500+ streaming channels with over 200,000 movies and TV episodes; therefore, the TV really wants you to connect, and will try a couple more times to convince you that connecting is a good idea.

 Note: If you decide not to connect, Guided Setup skips ahead to setting up the devices that you've connected to your TV.
-See "Non-connected TV Home screen" on page 19 to get started using your non-connected TV.
+See "Non-connected TV Home screen" on page 18 to get started using your non-connected TV.

 - Scan again / Scan again to see all networks This option depends on the number of wireless networks within range: - Scan again appears if the list already shows all available wireless networks within range.
 If you don't see your wireless network name in the list, you might need to adjust the location of your wireless router or the TV, turn on your router, or make other changes.
 When everything is ready, select Scan again to see if your network name now appears in the list. - Scan again to see all networks appears if the TV finds more than seven wireless networks, because the TV initially displays only the strongest seven networks.
 If you don't see your wireless network name in the list, this option displays the complete list.
-If you still don't see your network name, you might have your router configured to provide wireless service as a "private network."
+If you still don't see your network name, you might have your router configured to provide wireless service as a "private network." - Private network If your wireless network name is hidden, it won't appear in the list.
+Select Private network to display an on-screen keyboard, and use it to enter your network name.
+Unless you changed the factory-set network name, you can find the name (also called SSID) on a label on the router.